penlu/interactive-lstm-synth/README.md

-# interactive-lstm-synth
+# Program synthesis with LSTMs
-LSTM on the wall
+They even interact with the interpreter...!